-- an increase in support costs related to our warranty obligations due to an increase in our install base and and the costs associated with providing our warranty coverage; - a change in our customer mix in the U.S. toward larger customers that enjoy preferable pricing; - a significant increase in shipping rates world-wide; and - a negative impact on margin attributed to our non-solar businesses, that are characterized by a lower gross profit.
+- an increase in support costs and warranty obligations due to an increase in our install base, an increase in the cost of our products caused by an increase in the price of materials and components as well as other costs associated with providing our warranty coverage; - a change in our customer mix in the U.S. toward larger customers that enjoy preferable pricing; - a significant increase in shipping rates world-wide; and - a negative impact on margin attributed to our non-solar businesses, that are characterized by a lower gross profit.